AmingAndrei/violence.website/content/species/chimeras/kobolde.md

 [[index|...]]/[[species]]/[[chimeras]]/kobolde.md

 The Kobold (pl.
-Kobolde) is a bipedal species of Chimera, native to BLACKSPACE.
+Kobolde) is a bipedal species of Chimera, native to the OTHERWHERE.
 These entities are distinguished by their towering stature, unique biological integration with gold, and characteristic behaviours surrounding hoarding and territorial isolation.

 Morphology